VIEhackersama/EProjectGroup3_StylistStrokes/README.md

 FEATURES
 --------

-- Create and preview calligraphy styles in real-time
+- Buy and share tools for career
 - Learn techniques and explore stroke variations
 - Admin panel for content and user management